-At ICON Park®, Roberto Treviño of Iron Chef America and Food Network fame oversees the menu at Tapa Toro Tapas Bar & Paella Pit, while Gordon Ramsay Fish & Chips serves up some of the fiery chef’s signature dishes.
+At ICON Park®, Gordon Ramsay Fish & Chips serves up some of the fiery chef’s signature dishes.
 Got a sweet tooth?
 Stop by Carlo’s Bakery at The Florida Mall®, where you can sample creations from Buddy Valastro of Cake Boss fame.

 Fellow James Beard Award nominees James and Julie Petrakis are the masterminds behind Winter Park’s The Ravenous Pig and Disney Springs’ The Polite Pig.
 And prior to joining Cuba Libre Restaurant & Rum Bar at Pointe Orlando, Chef-Partner Guillermo Pernot earned James Beard Awards for Best Chef, Mid-Atlantic Region, and Best Single Subject Cookbook in 2002.

-Hot off of back-to-back James Beard Award nominations, Chef Henry Moso serves his Kabooki Sushi in two locations, including the downtown area and on Restaurant Row.
+Also of note is Chef Brandon McGlamery of Winter Park’s Prato and Maitland’s Luke’s Kitchen, a semifinalist in the James Beard Foundation’s “Best Chefs of the South” category.
 Other local favorites include Wendy Lopez of Reyes Mezcaleria and Trina Gregory-Propst of Se7en Bites, with both making frequent Food Network appearances.